nishantpandey4/Car-speed-calculation-using-RAFT-YOLO/README.md

 - To visualize the motion vectors of the car uncomment line 51-56 in demo.py and 62-68 for inference.py
 - To visualize the bounding rectangle of the car uncomment line 133-137 in demo.py and 132-135 for inference.py
 - for live video streaming hardware is needed but we used line 210 of inference.py to do so.
 The IP address will change.
-* We downloaded images online and annotated them for yolo training and testing but we could not get right output so we switched to existing trained models.
+* We downloaded images online and annotated them for YOLO training and testing but we could not get the right output so we switched to existing trained models.

 Results: